ColinMoldenhauer/MMDS_Julia/README.md

 # MMDS_Julia
-Modelling and Machine Learning of  Dynamical Systems in Julia
+Modelling and Machine Learning of  Dynamical Systems in Julia (TUM, Winter Semester 23/24)